 Allowable Grant Fund Uses: Grants are intended to help implement public realm improvements for which public funding is not available and might not typically be available, or for which public funding is available but insufficient to yield the quality of project desired.
 Grants are not intended to be used for routine maintenance of public infrastructure such as roads, sidewalks, or parks.
 However, grant funding could be sought in order to implement a higher standard of public realm or open space infrastructure by supplementing the level of public funding typically available for comparable projects.
+Public art projects can be interior or exterior works, provided that interior works are in public buildings and sited in an area open to the public.
 Grants can be used to support capital improvements, programming, temporary installations, and other projects that, in the view of the Executive Committee, meet the broad goals set forth in the Cooperation Agreement.